tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/transaction/eth_gasprice.md

 ### Overview

-The `eth_gasPrice` method is an Flare JSON-RPC method used to estimate the average gas price required for transactions in the Flare network.
+The `eth_gasPrice` method is an JSON-RPC method used to estimate the average gas price required for transactions in the network.
 This method provides a suggestion for the gas price to be used in a transaction to increase the likelihood of it being mined and included in a block in a reasonable amount of time.
 The `eth_gasPrice` method is particularly useful for developers and users who want to create and send transactions, as it helps them estimate the appropriate gas price to ensure timely processing.

 ### Parameters